K-12 Administrator Certification

 Theory, research and practice in advanced program planning and evaluation involving elementary, secondary and higher and post-secondary education.

-If someone does not hold a principal license, all courses required for principal certification plus the two additional courses listed below (835 and 842) are required.
+If someone does not hold a principal license, all courses required for principal certification plus the two additional courses listed below (835 and 842).
 If seeking a director of special education and pupil services license as an initial administrative license, a 150-hour field experience is required.

 Legal requirements and issues relative to special education and pupil services programs; special education, juvenile justice, programs for English language learners, programs for children who are homeless; examination of applicable federal and state statutes and case law.